pythonspeed/cachegrind-benchmarking/README.md

 ## Changelog

-### Dec 21, 2020
+### Dec 22, 2020

 * Switched to parsing the Cachegrind output file, rather than parsing the stderr output.
-* Fixed bug that inflated L3 hit counts by counting RAM hits and L3 hits.
+* Fixed a bug that inflated L3 hit counts by double-counting RAM hits as L3 hits.
+* Changed cost multiplier for RAM from 30 to 35 to account for the changes from the bug fix.